"Krone" analyzes

 In view of the suboptimal starting position, the fact that the "Styria Tour" will not start the intensive election campaign until the beginning of November does not really seem logical.

 The mood could not be better.
 32.19 percent not only meant first place, but also an all-time record for the Styrian Freedom Party.
 "And not because of, but despite Herbert Kickl", as one functionary put it.
 With a more moderate lead candidate like Norbert Hofer, even more would have been possible, say some in the party.
-Mario Kunasek is therefore expected to pull off a "blue miracle" in November: The man from Graz is not considered a poltergeist, is reluctant to pick up a sword and also has a ministerial post (defense) on his CV.
+Mario Kunasek is therefore expected to pull off a "blue miracle" in November: The man from Graz is not regarded as a bully, is reluctant to pick up a sword and also has a ministerial post (defense) on his CV.

 position (defense) on his CV.
 This could well qualify Kunasek to become head of the state.
 However, the sword of Damocles of a possible indictment in the FPÖ financial scandal in Graz hangs over him.
 Will a decision be made before the election?
 We will see.